TituxMetal/fullstack-nest-astro/docs/prd/epic-2-backend-architectural-refactoring.md

    PrismaModule), create `shared/infrastructure/database/Database.module.ts` that exports PrismaService, and update all existing imports to use shared location

-2. **AC2.5.2**: Create `shared/domain/repositories/BaseRepository.interface.ts` with generic
+2. **AC2.5.2**: Move authentication decorators to `shared/infrastructure/decorators/`
-   `IRepository<TEntity, TId>` interface containing standard CRUD operations: findById, findAll, save, update, delete, exists methods with proper typing
+   (GetCurrentUser.decorator.ts) and update all imports from individual modules to shared location

-3. **AC2.5.3**: Create `shared/infrastructure/repositories/BaseRepository.abstract.ts` with abstract
+3. **AC2.5.3**: Move common interceptors to `shared/infrastructure/interceptors/`
-   `BaseRepository<TEntity, TId, TPersistence>` class implementing common CRUD operations using Prisma, with abstract methods for mapping (mapToDomain, mapToPersistence)
+   (Serialize.interceptor.ts) and update all imports to use shared infrastructure location

-4. **AC2.5.4**: Create `shared/infrastructure/database/UnitOfWork.service.ts` with UnitOfWorkService
+4. **AC2.5.4**: Move shared domain types to `shared/domain/types/` (auth.types.ts and other common
-   implementing transaction management, batch operations, and commit/rollback functionality using Prisma transactions
+   types) and update imports across all modules to use shared domain location

-5. **AC2.5.5**: Create `shared/infrastructure/repositories/RepositoryFactory.service.ts` with
+5. **AC2.5.5**: Move validation utilities to `shared/infrastructure/validation/` (constants.ts,
-   RepositoryFactoryService for dynamic repository creation and dependency injection management
+   decorators.ts) and update all imports to use shared validation infrastructure

-6. **AC2.5.6**: Update existing PrismaAuthUserRepository to extend BaseRepository and verify all auth functionality continues to work identically, update imports across codebase to use shared infrastructure
+6. **AC2.5.6**: Update all affected modules (auth, users) to use shared infrastructure imports, remove duplicated files, and verify all functionality continues to work identically with shared components

 **Integration Verification:**

-- **IV2.5.1**: All existing auth endpoints work identically with new repository foundation
+- **IV2.5.1**: All existing auth endpoints work identically with shared infrastructure components
-- **IV2.5.2**: Database operations maintain same performance characteristics
+- **IV2.5.2**: User endpoints function normally with shared decorators and interceptors
-- **IV2.5.3**: All existing tests pass with updated imports and base repository
+- **IV2.5.3**: Database operations maintain same performance characteristics with shared Prisma infrastructure
-- **IV2.5.4**: Transaction management works correctly with unit of work pattern
+- **IV2.5.4**: All existing tests pass with updated imports to shared locations
-- **IV2.5.5**: Repository factory can create and manage repository instances correctly
+- **IV2.5.5**: Shared validation utilities work correctly across all modules

 ## Epic Revision History